Best New York City Christmas Light Tours

 Other recommended tours: visit the Manhattan Christmas markets

 Strolling through the Christmas markets is another of the great attractions of the city since the winter season arrives.
-Here are the ones you can not miss:
+Here are the ones you can't miss:

-- Winter Village in Bryant Park: You can get to say that this is the most famous market in New York City, and also the largest.
+• Winter Village in Bryant Park: This is arguably the most famous flea market in New York City, as well as the largest.
 It has more than 120 stalls with products and you can find everything you can imagine.
 In addition, if your walk coincides with lunchtime you have numerous options.

-- Union Square Holiday Market: This outdoor market is located in Union Square Park and has almost everything: handmade jewelry, accessories of all kinds and also has numerous booths to eat and drink.
+• Union Square Holiday Market.
+This open-air market is located in Union Square Park and has almost everything: handmade jewelry, accessories of all kinds and also has numerous booths to eat and drink.

-- Columbus Circle Holyday Market: It is located in the southwest corner of Central Park.
-It has nothing to envy to a European market.
+• Columbus Circle Holyday Market It is located in the southwest corner of Central Park.
+It has nothing to envy to a European flea market.
 You can even find mulled wine.

-- The Market in Westfield: This market is very curious because of its location.
-It is located in the central square inside The Oculus at the World Trade Center.
+• The Market in Westfield: This market is very curious because of the place where it is located.
+It is located in the central square inside The Oculus in the World Trade Center.
 It is worth the visit.

 Skating rinks in Manhattan that you can not miss

 And of course, when Christmas comes, one of the main practices is to meet with your friends or partner and go ice skating.
-Some of the ice rinks are located in the best parks in New York and the most popular ones are:
+Some of the ice rinks are located in the best parks of New York and the most popular are:

 Manhattan Christmas windows that you will see on guided tours or on your own